Zapata History, Family Crest & Coats of Arms

 Some of the first settlers of this family name were:

-- Miguel Zapata came to the Americas in 1512 with his son and one servant
+- Miguel Zapata, who settled in the Americas in 1512 with his son and one servant

-- Marcucio Zapata sailed to Peru in 1534
+- Marcucio Zapata, who sailed to Peru in 1534

 - Juan Zapata de Cárdenas sailed to Peru in 1535

 - Juan Zapata, who sailed to New Spain in 1580

 Zapata Settlers in United States in the 19th Century

 - Miguel Zapata, who arrived in America in 1812